DeleteObjects - Amazon Simple Storage Service

 Examples

-Sample Request: Multi-object delete resulting in mixed success/error response
+Sample Request for general purpose buckets: Multi-object delete resulting in mixed success/error response

 This example illustrates a Multi-Object Delete request to delete objects that result in mixed success and errors response.
 The following request deletes two objects from a bucket (bucketname).
 In this example, the requester does not have permission to delete the sample2.txt object.